Sophox/sophox/README.md

 We have a machine with 12, 128GB RAM, and 3 SSDs: 2 small ones and a 1.8TB one.

-* Using [robot UI](https://robot.your-server.de/), rescue reboot with a public key, and add a firewall rule for ports 22,80,443 only.
+* Using [robot UI](https://robot.your-server.de/), rescue reboot with a public key, and apply firewall template "Webserver".
 Reboot.
 * `ssh root@<IP>`
 * run `installimage`
 * Choose -ubuntu 18.04